pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - [x] `Display name`: the name of the player in the chat bar.

 ### Twitch Extension specific
-There are also some features available for the viewer specifically available in the [OSRS Live Loadout Extension](https://dashboard.twitch.tv/extensions/cuhr4y87yiqd92qebs1mlrj3z5xfp6).
+There are also some features available for the viewer in the [OSRS Live Loadout Extension](https://dashboard.twitch.tv/extensions/cuhr4y87yiqd92qebs1mlrj3z5xfp6).
 ![Dragging](./docs/screenshots/dragging.png "Dragging")
 ![Controls](./docs/screenshots/viewer-controls.png "Controls")